f1yn/cockpit-ultralight/README.md

 ## Setting up (any Linux)

-> I recommend using [fmn](https://github.com/Schniz/fnm) install fo installing nodejs.
-It enables building more nodejs/npm projects in more different shells.
+> I recommend using [fmn](https://github.com/Schniz/fnm) install for installing nodejs.
+It enables building more nodejs/npm projects in different shells.
 Otherwise, (Fedora) `sudo dnf install nodejs npm` (or equivalent on your Linux distribution).

 ## Building and testing (any Linux, any shell)